Beech and Willow Rise, Kirkby

 Whilst the waking watch is in place, there are suitable measures in place to warn and inform you in the event of an emergency.
 Therefore, there is no requirement for emergency rehoming at this stage.

-Once the waking watch has to end, no such measures would be available and remaining in the buildings would be prohibited by law.
+If the waking watch has to end, and safety conditions in the building have not improved, no such measures would be available and remaining in the buildings would be prohibited by law.

 Why can’t the waking watch be made permanent / go on for longer?